horia141/jupiter/docs/concepts/local-storage.md

 # Local Storage

-Local storage is the name given to what is essentially the _master_ version of the data Jupiter manages - all the inbox tasks, the big plans, the recurring tasks, stats about them, links to Notion etc.
+Local storage is the name given to what is essentially the _master_ version of the data Jupiter manages - all the inbox tasks, the big plans, the recurring tasks, the smart lists, metrics, stats about them, links to Notion etc.

 It is managed by the [Jupiter CLI](jupiter-cli.md).